 The first disease outbreak occurred in 1998 and resulted in the loss of 53% of pups during their first month of life.
 A different disease caused a series of outbreaks in 2002 and 2003, and killed 32% and 21% of pups during their first month of life, respectively.

 Disease is unlikely to be the main cause of sea lion decline, but it may hinder the ability of the population to recover and may make sea lions more susceptible to other threats.
 Disease is a serious risk for this species due to its highly restricted range.

-Fisheries are likely the greatest threat to sea lions caused by humans.
-The main fisheries that operate within the New Zealand sea lion’s subantarctic foraging range are the southern blue whiting fishery and the subantarctic squid and scampi trawl fisheries.
 The subantarctic squid trawl fishery has historically captured the largest number of sea lions, but efforts have been made to reduce the frequency of incidental captures.
-This fishery operates in the foraging area of the Auckland Islands shelf between February and May, coinciding with the first four months of sea lion nursing.
-With New Zealand sea lions foraging and trawlers fishing for the same prey, incidental captures of sea lions are inevitable.
+This fishery operates in the foraging area of the Auckland and Campbell islands shelf between February and May, coinciding with the first four months of sea lion nursing.

 Accidental capture in fisheries